-- C4

-- C5

-- a) pressed metal ceilings to awnings;

-b) awnings and balconies;

-c) wall tiles; and

-d) traditional signage.

-The restoration of missing detail or reversal of unsympathetic used of the restored of C6

-- C7

-- C8 The original name of a pub must be retained and displayed appropriately in signage.

-- C9 Traditional hotel signage and product advertising, such as painted glass panels advertising beer brands, should be retained, protected and displayed.

-- The prominence of parapets and roof line must be retained.
-C10

-- ed.
-Repealed by which have been been been by the second se The original massing and scale, patters and modulation of facades and the proportions of
+- C4 - C5 - A ace brick and tiles are not to be painted over, rendered or retiled.
+Significant external features are to be retained.
+Where appropriate, missing elements, http: details and finishes should be restored or reconstructed.
+These include: a) pressed metal ceilings to awnings; b) awnings and balconies; c) wall tiles; and l) traditional signage.
+The restoration of missing detail or reversal of unsympathetic.
+The original partice.
+C6 - C7 - C8 The original name of a pub must be retained and displayed appropriately in signage. - C9 Traditional hotel signage and product advertising such as painted glass panels advertising beer brands, should be retained, protected and displayed. - The prominence of parapets and roof lines must be retained.
+C10 - d iale, pai red. red. which which which is a second The original massing and scale, pattern and modulation of facades and the proportions of